martinsumner/riak_kv/docs/InstallAndStartGuide.md

 Help for further console activities can be found by using the standard `riak` script e.g. `sudo riak admin --help`

+{: .important }
-Starting Riak may require a higher `ulimit` to be set within the shell - a limit of 100000 will be acceptable for small-scale non-production systems, but larger limits will be needed for full-scale production systems.
+> Starting Riak may require a much higher `ulimit` that default.

+Typically, a limit of 100000 will be acceptable for small-scale non-production systems, but larger limits will be needed for full-scale production systems.
 When Riak is installed as a package, then the default limit is increased using the `LimitNOFILE` file option within the systemd service definition.

 ### Configuration of Riak - key riak.conf changes